docs

 The Experian Health 2025 State of Claims survey is the third annual edition of a quantitative survey of 250 healthcare professionals, conducted in June and July 2025.
 It documents payer-level denial rate trends, the share of providers exceeding 10 percent denial rates, and the top drivers of denial volume including data quality, authorization, and payer behavior.

 The MDaudit 2025 Benchmark Report is based on real-world data from 1.2 million providers and 4,500 facilities across the first three quarters of 2025.
-It provides dollar-weighted denial data rather than volume-only metrics, which is why it is particularly useful for understanding the financial severity of denial trends.
+It provides dollar-weighted denial data rather than volume-only metrics, which is why it captures the financial severity of denial trends.
 MDaudit's network includes inpatient and outpatient facilities of varying sizes, so its figures reflect facility-level billing patterns that may differ from the physician practice patterns MGMA and Experian capture.

 The HFMA provides benchmark thresholds through its MAP Keys initiative (industry-standard KPI definitions), its Claim Integrity Task Force report on standardizing denial metrics, and its Pulse Survey data on net revenue loss from denials.
 HFMA benchmarks are primarily oriented toward hospitals and health systems but are used by physician practice organizations as directional targets.